ItsTiz/PPS-24-sgp/docs/report/4_detailed_design/model/vuksan/simulation.md

 - **Car Events**: These events relate directly to individual cars and their interactions with the track.
   Examples include:
     - `TrackSectorEntered`: Triggered when a car enters a new sector of the track.
     - `PitStopRequest`: Represents a car requesting a pit stop for refueling or tire changes.
+The type of tires to be used are also affected by the current `Weather`.
     - `CarProgressUpdate`: Marks progress updates as the car moves along the track.
     - `CarCompletedLap`: Indicates that a car has completed a full lap of the circuit.